 The Truth About Clogs

 The truth is, clogs are among the most harmful or injurious shoe types available to consumers.
-And most clogs share many of the same unfavorable and damaging design features that other conventional shoes possess (please see the section immediately below for more detailed info about these features).
-Clogs, like other conventional shoes, strip your foot of its inherent power, destabilize your main foot arch, and contribute to common toe deformities and problems, such as hallux valgus, bunions, tailor’s bunions, hammertoes, and clawtoes, among others.
+And most clogs share many of the same unfavorable and damaging design elements that other conventional shoes possess (please see the section immediately below for more detailed info about these elements).
+Clogs, like other conventional shoes, strip your foot of its inherent power, destabilize your main foot arch, and contribute to common toe deformities and problems, such as hallux valgus, bunions, tailor’s bunions (bunionettes), hammertoes, and clawtoes, among others.
 Clogs also make it difficult for you to experience much (if any) tactile feedback from the ground you walk on, due to their extraordinary thick and rigid soles.

-The following design features are common inclusions in most clogs.
-These features, either individually or collectively, alter foot anatomy and function in unfavorable ways and should be avoided:
+The following design elements are common inclusions in most clogs (as well as in other types of dressier footwear).
+These elements, either individually or collectively, alter foot anatomy and function in unfavorable ways and should be avoided: